itsalfredakku/rxops-uikit/docs/archive/COMPONENT_GUIDE.md

-# RxOps UI Component Library
+# RxOps UIKit

-A healthcare-focused UI component library built with Qwik, inspired by Radzen Blazor components but simplified for healthcare applications.
+A Medical industry-focused UI UIKit built with Qwik, inspired by Radzen Blazor components but simplified for healthcare applications.

 ## 🏗️ Architecture